• Blog, Confessions of a Sports Parent, Sports

 Confessions of a Sports Parent: The Scoreboard

-Happy New Year to you and your family.
 As the holidays have come and gone, and most of us are back into our routines, it can only mean one thing…back to driving our kids all over creation to their respective sporting events.
 As a result, I thought it would be fun to resume writing about the random thoughts I sometimes have while sitting on a sideline as a parent.
-This week, I find myself musing over a topic that always brings about a heated debate among parents and organizations.
-That is the debate surrounding the scoreboard.
+This week, I pondered a topic that always provokes heated debate among parents and organizations: the scoreboard.
 How important is it?
 What does it mean?
-Is it even needed?
-Is it…
+Do you think it’s even needed?
+Is it the only thing needed?
+Like most things in our culture today, the two extremes rule the…

 Confessions of a Sports Parent: The Parent Zone